arpancodes/Java-Programming-Masterclass-for-Software-Developers/README.md

 ### _Non-primitive Datatype_

 **`String`** - String is a datatype in Java which is not a primitive type.
 It actually is a class.
 A string is a sequence of characters.

+Strings are immutable. whenever we concatenate or perform any operations on strings a new string in created and the old one is discarded.